Threshold transient growth as a criterion for turbulent mean profiles: Results

+The lower subfigures in figure \ref{fig:sg_180_minimal} extend the optimisation over longer streamwise wavenumbers (smaller $m$) to clarify the 2D-3D transition: the optimal disturbances become progressively longer in streamwise wavelength as the optimisation time increases whereas at short times there is a sudden transition from infinite streamwise wavelength (2D) disturbances to those of short wavelength.

-Figure \ref{fig:opt_modes} illustrates a typical secondary optimal example at streamwise wavenumber $m=1$ ($\lambda_x^+=337$) for the streak amplitude $A=\bar{A}_{84}$ (the optimal is shown in the third column and the final evolved state in the fourth column from left).
+Figure \ref{fig:opt_modes} illustrates a typical secondary optimal example at streamwise wavenumber $m=1$ ($\lambda_x^+=337$).
+The initial state of the optimal is shown in the left column and the final evolved state in the right column.
 Similar to the optimal modes found around the laminar velocity profile with a spanwise streak \citep{cossu_et_al_2007}, the optimal modes are tilted upstream at the start of the process (flow is from right to left) and are then tilted downstream at the time of the maximum energy gain, with the wall-normal velocity component almost perpendicular to the wall.
-This indicates that the Orr mechanism is operative.
+This is indicative of the Orr mechanism.

-There is, however, one inconsistency with the findings of LD21: their velocity snapshots - e.g. their figures 2 and 3 - show a dominant single streak which corresponds to $n_p=1$ or $\lambda_z^{p+}=168$ rather than the $n_p=2$ or $\lambda_z^{p+}=84$ primary optimal found here.
-Re-examining the DNS shows evidence of $\lambda_z^{p+}=84$ streaks but they are clearly dominated by the $\lambda_z^{p+}=168$ streaks - see Fig. \ref{fig:streak_snaps}.
-The DNS indicates that the $\lambda_z^{p+}=168$ streaks have a mean amplitude of $0.92/\sqrt{Re_{\tau}}$ compared to $0.37/\sqrt{Re_{\tau}}$ for the $\lambda_z^{p+}=84$ with smaller spanwise wavelength streaks having yet smaller amplitudes still.
-This suggests that the two-stage optimisation procedure described above isn't quite correct.
-A small adjustment in it is to take the $n_p=1$ optimal streak as the primary i.e. $\lambda_z^{p+}=168$ and rerun the secondary optimisation to see what the growth is then.